nikala369/webcraft/docs/component-data-flow.md

 - **Path-Based Traversal:** `PreviewComponent.handleComponentUpdate` _must_ use the `path` to correctly locate the nested object to update.
 - **Merge, Don't Overwrite:** Updates must be _merged_ into the existing data object using the spread operator (`...`) in `PreviewComponent.handleComponentUpdate` to avoid losing other properties within that section's data.
 - **Deep Cloning:** Use `structuredClone()` within `handleComponentUpdate` _before_ making modifications to ensure immutability when updating the signal.

+## Component Customizer Performance Optimizations

+### Field Rendering Optimization

+- Fields are memoized using a `fieldCache` Map to prevent unnecessary re-renders
+- `trackByFieldId` function ensures stable DOM elements during updates
+- Computed signals are used for reactive field visibility and values

+### Tab Memory System

+- Last active tab per component is persisted in sessionStorage
+- Automatically restores previous tab when reopening customizer
+- Clears memory when exiting fullscreen mode

+### Animation Performance

+- Uses `requestAnimationFrame` for smooth position updates
+- CSS `will-change` property optimizes transform animations
+- Transitions are temporarily disabled during drag operations

+For more detailed information about the Component Customizer system, see the dedicated [Component Customizer Guide](./component-customizer-guide.md).